salsanci/YRShell/readme.md

 At this point, the general Arduino IDE is setup for the STM32Nucleo-L476RG.
 The IDE has been verified as working by successful compilaction and load of an example program.

+After you have compiled and installed the BLINK program example to demonstrated that the Arduino IDE and the STM32Nucleo-L476RG board are functioning, you no longer need the BLINK progran example.
+You can close this window.

 ***
 Now we procede to the YrShell module.
 ***